 As a result, almost anyone who happens to be around them would be hesitant to approach them.

-What you’re doing is creating your their isolated world, by projecting you’re a private person, someone who want’s privacy, whether you really want it or not.
+What they’re doing is creating their own isolated world.
+Projecting they’re a busy private person, someone who want’s to be left alone, whether they want it or not.

-These are the signals you’re sending off, which causes everyone to back off from you, thinking you’re too busy or just stuck up.
-Which in turn just reinforces your feelings of isolation.
+These are the signals they’re sending off, which causes everyone to back off from them.

 The Ever Expanding Social Isolation